haleykwok/Website_Hugo_Academic/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        I'm interested in the areas of Machine Learning, Data Analytics, and Software Engineering.
+        I'm interested in the areas of Trustworthy AI, Optimization, Statistical Machine Learning, LLMs.
 Feel free to reach out to me for further discussion.
       # Contact (add or remove contact options as necessary)
       email: 'kwokhinchi@gmail.com'
       phone: ''